 Popular for large e-commerce businesses or media streaming websites that expect more than 100,000 monthly visits.
 Also recommended for any business that handles confidential financial or medical information.

-How to choose the right web hosting provider
+How to choose the right web hosting service

 Now that we know what kind of website each type of hosting is best suited for, it’s time to shop around.
-Besides pricing, here’s what to look for in a web hosting provider:
+Here’s what to look for in a web hosting provider:

 An easy control panel